-5.8.1 Automode in detail
+5.9.4 Automode in detail

-- The ventilator system starts in PC, PRVC or VC mode.
+- The ventilator system starts in PC.
+PRVC or VC mode.
 If the patient triggers a breath, the ventilator system will turn to the relevant supported mode to encourage the patient's respiratory drive. - 2.
 If the patient is breathing adequately: - a.
-InVS, the ventilator system adjusts the inspiratory pressure level on a breath-by-breath basis to ensure delivery of the preset target volume. - In PS, the ventilator system ensures that the preset inspiratory pressure level is maintained throughout inspiration. - 3.
-The ventilator system initially adapts with an increasing apnea time.
+In VS, the ventilator system adjusts the inspiratory pressure level on a breath-by-breath basis to ensure delivery of the preset target volume. - b.
+In PS, the ventilator system ensures that the preset inspiratory pressure level is maintained throughout inspiration. - The ventilator system initially adapts with an increasing apnea time.
 This means that for the spontaneously triggering patient, the apnea time increases successively until the level set in the settings window for the maximal apnea time parameter is reached after 10 consecutive spontaneously triggered breaths.
-Refer to section Settings on page 41. - Exceeding the maximal apnea time setting without a sufficient patient effort will cause the following: - a.
+Refer to section Important settings on page 108. - 4.
+Exceeding the maximal apnea time setting without a sufficient patient effort will cause the following: - a.
 In VS, a PRVC or VC breath will be delivered according to the selected Automode functionality. - b.
-In PS, a PC breath will be delivered. - 5.
-The rings in the figures indicate patient triggering.
+In PS, a PC breath will be delivered.

-PC ₹ PS
+PC ≥ PS